What thinkers have said about population through the ages:

 Tenzin Gyatso – 14th Dalai Lama b1935

-"The growth in population is very much bound up with poverty, and in turn poverty plunders the earth.
+"The growth in population is very much bound up with poverty, and in turn poverty plunders the Earth.
 When human groups are dying of hunger, they eat everything: grass, insects, everything.
 They cut down the trees, they leave the land dry and bare.
 All other concerns vanish.
-That's why in the next thirty years the problems we call "environmental" will be the hardest that humanity has to face."
+That's why in the next 30 years the problems we call 'environmental' will be the hardest that humanity has to face."

 George Carey – Archbishop of Canterbury b1935

 "The overpopulation of this small island nation, already stricken with a mountain of debt that could blight generations, is the gravest crisis we face."